 Dover Quartet, String Quartet

-“Rehearsing Philadelphia will bring people together through shared experiences of music and art, modeling a vision for Philadelphia that prioritizes dialogue (rehearsing) between diverse individuals and communities.
-We are delighted to have Drexel University’s Westphal College of Media Arts & Design and The Curtis Institute of Music students participating in this landmark project.”- Mary Javian, Chair of Career Studies at The Curtis Institute of Music
+“Rehearsing Philadelphia brought people together through shared experiences of music and art, modeling a vision for Philadelphia that prioritizes dialogue (rehearsing) between diverse individuals and communities.
+We were delighted to have Drexel University’s Westphal College of Media Arts & Design and The Curtis Institute of Music students participating in this landmark project.”- Mary Javian, Chair of Career Studies at The Curtis Institute of Music

-“Rather than a series of one-off public performances, each encounter will unfold as a process, a series of public rehearsals exploring new forms of collectivity and agency, where conditions are impermanent, seemingly ever-changing and the future unknown.
-This project will reframe musical rehearsal as a process, as an essentially non-discursive activity, which allows people to act together and be empowered to create new realities.”- Dr. Miriam Giguere, Department Head of Performing Arts in the Westphal College
+“Rather than a series of one-off public performances, each encounter unfolded as a process, a series of public rehearsals exploring new forms of collectivity and agency, where conditions are impermanent, seemingly ever-changing and the future unknown.
+This project reframed musical rehearsal as a process, as an essentially non-discursive activity, which allows people to act together and be empowered to create new realities.”- Dr. Miriam Giguere, Department Head of Performing Arts in the Westphal College

-The project will begin the week of March 21, 2022, and culminates with all four phases having final performances on Saturday, April 9, 2022.
-For more information regarding performance details, participants and the virtual experience, visit rehearsingphiladelphia.com.
+The project began the week of March 25, 2022, and culminated with all four phases having final performances on Sunday, April 10, 2022.

 Read more about this project in the Philadelphia Tribune and Philly Mag.

 Want to know more about The Public Orchestra?
 Read the manifesto.